AkiraBrahe/BTX_ExpansionPack/README.md

 > - AoE damage is split across all hit locations.
 However, strikes have a chance to inflict a critical hit, focusing most damage on a single location.
 This chance increases as the impact center lands closer to the target (up to 50%).
 > - The Mech Bay UI displays the combined total damage for artillery (Direct + AoE).
 * **Rapid-Fire Autocannons:** New AC variants with reduced damage but improved accuracy against evasive targets.
 Also provide wide-area missile defense (like an AMS).
 Exclusive to anti-air 'Mechs (e.g., Rifleman) and always used by AI-controlled variants.
-* **Infantry:** Infantry complements serve as unkillable, integrated weapons for APCs, always utilizing their maximum capacity.
+* **Infantry:** Infantry complements serve as unkillable, integrated weapons for APCs, always carrying their maximum capacity.
 * **Specialized Ammunition:**
   * **Homing Arrow IV:** Allow for direct artillery strikes on TAG'd enemies.
   * **Swarm LRMs:** Ignore cover and can hit adjacent units on a miss.